wavefrontHQ/docs/pages/doc/proxies_installing.md

       </td>
       <td markdown="span">
       When set to false, exports the data and removes the data from the backlog.
 Default is true.  <br/>
-      {% include note.html content=" Make a backup of the files you export.
-If you set `exportQueueRetainData` to false, the exported files are the only copies you have of the backlog." %}
+      **Note**: Make a backup of the files you export.
+If you set <code>exportQueueRetainData</code> to false, the exported files are the only copies you have of the backlog.
       </td>
     </tr>
   </tbody>